Fosol/Fosol.NuGetWrapper/README.md

 ## NuSpec Configuration
 Fosol.NuGetWrapper automatically generates a default nuspec configuration file for your project.
 It will be given the same name as your project "[projectName].nuspec" and will reside in the root project folder.
-This nuspec configuration file is the template which is used to generate the nuspec file that will be send to your package output folder when you build your project.
+This nuspec configuration file is a default template which is used to generate the nuspec file that will be used to create your package.
 When updating this file you will need to remember that the file locations will be relative to package output folder (see NuGetOutDir).
 Refer to <http://docs.nuget.org/docs/reference/nuspec-reference> for more information on the nuspec configuration file.